Selling a car with a lien

 Sell or trade in at a dealership

-One of the easiest and quickest ways to sell your car with a lien is to go to a dealership.
-Dealers know how to work around liens.
-You won’t need to jump through as many hoops, and the dealer will likely do most of the legwork for you.
+One of the easiest and quickest ways to sell or trade in a car with a lien is to go to a dealership.
+Dealers know how to work around liens and will likely handle most of the paperwork.

 Pay your loan before selling to a private buyer